Zhong-Lab-UCSD/HiCtool/tutorial/HiCtool_compressed_format.md

 The figure shows a simplified example of the compression workflow, where the intra-chromosomal contact matrix is represented by a 4 × 4 symmetric and sparse matrix.
 (1) The upper-triangular part of the matrix is selected (including the diagonal); (2) data are reshaped to form a vector; (3) all the consecutive zeros are replaced with a “0” followed by the number of zeros that are repeated consecutively; (4) data are saved into a txt file.

-## Inter-chromosomal compressed format

-The same compression workflow applies for the inter-chromosomal contact matrix, **except for the selection of the upper triangular matrix (step 1)** which is skipped: the entire matrix data are considered (since the matrix is rectangular).

 ### Comparison between full and compressed data for the entire human genome (only intra-chromosomal maps)

 | Data type | Bin size (kb) | Storage usage txt format (MB) | Storage usage zip format (MB) | Saving time (min:sec) | Loading time |